fasakinhenry/Xmas_c_codes/README.md

 - **Portability** : c has the capability to run on different platforms as it is very much machine-dependent thereby making it possible to run on different machines.
 Even though C is very unique to the UNIX operating system, it still retains it's portability and works on multiple platforms.

+- **Rich standard Library** : C comes with a comprehensive standard library that provides a variety of functions for common tasks such as input/output operations, string manipulation, and memory allocation.
+These libraries make development easier